 Did you know that as a newcomer, your payment options are affected by the amount of time that you have stayed in Canada?
 Those who have lived in Canada for up to three months, may be required to put up as high as 35% for down payment.
 To have lower down payment options, you must have stayed in Canada from 6 months to more than a year.

 Aside from the down payment and the mortgage, you will have to pay for closing costs.
 These are one time payments covering lawyer’s fees and the land transfer tax.
 In Manitoba, the land transfer tax is computed up to 2% of the house’s purchase price.

 Have you thought about monthly housing costs?
 Now that you are a home owner, you will have to take charge of the utilities, property tax, home insurance, and of course mortgage expenses.
 Experts advise that housing costs should not be more than 30% of your total household income per month.
 If you factor in other monthly expenses, such as your credit card bills, car loans, and other personal loans, you may have to work with a lower budget.
 Another important consideration is the cost of maintenance.
-These include costs like minor repairs around the house, fixing the roof, or repairing/ replacing a malfunctioning appliance.
+These include costs like minor repairs around the house, fixing the roof, or repairing/ replacing a malfunctioning appliance (like a furnace, for example).
 It is suggested that homeowners budget 1-2% of their income each year (as an emergency savings fund) for house maintenance.